DarrenF-1/Rowe_CCC_Commented_Disassembly/rowem/readme.md

 rowem: A Rowe CCC Emulator
 ==========================

-rowem is currently being developed in Windows 10.
+_rowem_ is currently being developed in Windows 10.
 However, only fairly basic console I/O are being used.
 So porting it to a POSIX system probably wouldn't be too hard, for someone motivated to do so.
 Probably easier to use just use a Windows VM or maybe WINE, although I haven't tried.

-**Compiling**  I do not use a makefile for this simple program.
+**Compiling:** I do not use a makefile for this simple program.
 I compile rowem using MinGW (Minimalist GNU for Windows) simply using the command:

 > gcc -O2 rowem.c -o rowem.exe